Turntable Buyer’s Guide

 You may have heard of Pro-Ject as they make the best-selling turntables in the world in their factories all over Europe.
 Who better than to invent some first-class cleaning machines and some great fluid to use with it!

-Both machines have an aluminum-clad exterior, which means you do not have to worry about cleaning fluid spills.
+The VC-S2 has an aluminum-clad exterior, which means you do not have to worry about cleaning fluid spills.
 We really like the fact the record just sits on a small platter that is only the size of the record label.
 This keeps the record surface from touching anything dirt might stick to.
 When you first set the machine up, be sure and observe one side of the small platter has a recessed hole for the single screw to go in, otherwise the screw head will stick up and your record will not lay flat.

-The machines come with a starter bottle of Pro-Ject’s concentrated cleaning solution.
 They recommend you mix this with distilled water in a ratio of 20:1 for normal cleaning and 10:1 for very dirty records.
 Pro-Ject supplies a mixing bottle, but we prefer to use old-style squirt bottles and suggest you get two.
 You can simply do the math on how large your bottle is, then use a kitchen scale with the gram setting to mix up two bottles with the different ratios.
 Be sure and use good distilled water.

-Each machine has a vacuum brush with replaceable fabric pads and a cleaning brush.
+The VC-S2 has a vacuum brush with replaceable fabric pads and a cleaning brush.
 Like our Spin Clean recommendation, brush these off with a new toothbrush first just to get any residue off them before your first use.

 We like to squirt a little fluid on the brush, then a little bit on the record as it is spinning.
 Then all you do is hold down the brush for a couple of revolutions, use the reverse button on the machine to switch the revolution direction, then do a couple more in the other direction.
 You’ll notice the fluid will start to bubble up, which means it is working.
 And there is no harm in going for more than 2-3 revolutions of cleaning.
 It's ok to let it sit there for 20-30 seconds before moving the vacuum arm over and pushing the vacuum button.
 It will only take a couple of revolutions to get your record completely dry.
-These machines just do an outstanding job of drying the record.
+This machine does an outstanding job of drying the record.

 Now, if you really want to make sure things are super clean, you can have a third squirt bottle and second brush.
 That bottle only has distilled water for you to give your record a rinse and a second vacuum.
 Just squirt a little on and spread it over the record with the brush you only use for the rinse, vacuum it dry and you can be sure you have pulled up everything on that record.